surlab/python-template-repo-surlab/developer_scripts/README.md.txt

-The scripts in this folder are intended to help developers do basic tasks (or easily remember the commands for them)
+The scripts in this "devleoper_scripts" folder are intended to help developers do basic tasks (or easily remember the commands for them)
+These are primarily intended to be bash or batch shortcut scripts